When working with a book author, would you publish their book without an editor and a designer?

 - quality check and editing of transcripts and captions for media creators that did the work themselves or outsourced the services but want to ensure quality of their final products;

 - working with event organizers to ensure optimal communication access;

 - podcast transcripts,

 - live captions at events,

-A deaf consultant collaborating with captioners is like a book editor collaborating with an author.
-It’s important to have someone who’s not only experienced in the business side of captioning, but also has the actual experience of a deaf person.
+A deaf consultant collaborating with captioners is like a book editor or designer collaborating with an author.
+It’s important to have someone who’s not only experienced in the business side of captioning, but also has the lived experience of a deaf person.

 Another reason to have a deaf consultant for event planning is that there’s a code of professional conduct for interpreters and captioners.
 Event organizers need to get familiarized with the CPC to ensure that providers follow the CPC and that deaf and hard of hearing people feel comfortable attending their events.

 As per the CPC, communication access providers are refrained from offering counsel, advice, or personal opinions and stepping out of their roles as providers – in order to bring about accountability, responsibility, and trust to deaf and hard of hearing people.

 Live captions and video captions are not the same.